digitalmaas/serverless-plugin-browserifier/README.md

 $ sls deploy function -v -f usersGet
 ```

-### Bundle only

-Run `sls browserify -f <functionName>`.
-You can optionally dictate where the bundling output folder is by using the `-o` flag.
-Ex: `sls browserify -o /tmp/test -f pageUpdate`.

 ## FAQ

 - **Should I use Webpack instead of this plugin?** I prefer Browserify over [webpack](https://webpack.github.io/) because I have found it supports more modules, optimizes better, and requires less configuration.